How We Keep Our Kitchen Safe and Organized with Kids

 Knife and cutting board drawer organization

-Organization and safety is especially important with this drawer.
+Organization and safety are especially important with this drawer.
 Here we have:

 Towels, oven mitts, aprons